bobby-valenzuela/posting-manager/README.md

 ## Creating a new collection
 Creating a new collection will...
 - create a folder in your `POSTING_ROOT` dir with the name entered.
-- create an `.env` file in your `POSTING_ROOT` dir which can be use to hold any collection variables.
+- create an `.env` file in your collection dir which can be use to hold any collection variables.
 - Save an `API_KEY` variable and `BASE_URL` variable in your `.env` file based on the data inputted.

 <br />